-Returns The last block the node has voted on.
-If the node didn't cast any vote then the genesis block is returned.
+Returns The id of the last block the node has voted on.
+If the node didn't cast any vote then the genesis block id is returned.

-bigchaindb.backend.query.get_unvoted_blocks(connection, node_pubkey)
+bigchaindb.backend.query.get_txids_filtered(connection, asset_id, operation=None) Return all transactions for a particular asset id and optional operation.